project-rig/parspective/README.md

 Commandline Utility
 -------------------

-A command-line utility called `parspective` is included with the package which can render diagrams of pickled netlists such as those produced by `nengo_spinnaker`'s `nengo_spinnaker.utils.place_and_route.pickle_netlist` function.
+A command-line utility called `rig-par-diagram` is included with the package which can render diagrams of pickled netlists such as those produced by `nengo_spinnaker`'s `nengo_spinnaker.utils.place_and_route.pickle_netlist` function.
 Basic usage looks something like:

-    $ parspective netlist.pcl out.png
+    $ rig-par-diagram netlist.pcl out.png

-See `parspective --help` for more command line options.
+See `rig-par-diagram --help` for more command line options.

 The command-line tool expects a picked Python dictionary which has a subset of the following entries: